Office: AHC-1 239

 - M.S., Clinical Psychology, University of Central Florida, Orlando, FL

 - B.S., Psychology, University of Central Florida, Orlando, FL

 Raiker, J.S., Rapport, M.D., Kofler, M.J., & Sarver, D.E.
 (2012).
-Objectively-measured impulsivity and attention-deficit/hyperactivity disorder (ADHD): Testing competing predictions from the working memory and behavioral inhibition models of ADHD.
+Objectively measured impulsivity and ADHD: Testing competing predictions from the working memory and behavioral inhibition models of ADHD.
 Journal of Abnormal Child Psychology, 40, 699-713.